 The Institute is obliged to withhold federal and Massachusetts income taxes from the stipends of teaching and research assistants.
 For tax purposes, research assistant and teaching assistant stipends are considered as “earned income” as a result of the services rendered.
-Therefore, assistants must file the necessary federal and Massachusetts tax withholding forms with the Payroll Office or the student’s departmental graduate office.
+Therefore, assistants must go to the Atlas About Me page to update their Tax Withholding elections.
+Please contact the HR Payroll Service Center at 617-253-4255 or firstname.lastname@example.org with questions.

 Fellowship stipends are also legally taxable income.
 However, the tax withholding regulations do not allow for withholding federal and Massachusetts income taxes from the fellowship payments.
 Thus, students should anticipate the tax obligation.